Top 10 Common Foods Between Iran and Turkey in 2024

 sourced:https://www.themediterraneandish.com/easy-turkish-lahmacun-recipe

-One of the most well -known Iranian dishes, which is actually a type of dessert, is halva.
-Of course, Turkish halva is slightly different from the Persian halva that we know in Iran, but the main ingredients are the same and include butter, flour, sugar and water.
+One of the most well-known Iranian dishes, which is a type of dessert, is halva.
+Of course, Turkish halva is slightly different from the Persian halva that we know of in Iran, but the main ingredients are the same: butter, flour, sugar, and water.

 9.Bademjan shekam por

-The compounds of the bademjan shekam por are different and each area has its own baking recipe or changes according to personal taste.
+The compounds of the bademjan shekam por are different, and each area has its baking recipe or changes according to personal taste.

 This food is number 9 of common foods between Iran and Turkey.

-The lamb kebab is a delicious food cooked in both Iran and in Turkey.
-In Turkey, this kebab is called shish kebab and is added to a mixture of olive oil with one or two tablespoons of vinegar and grated onion and then grilled.
+Lamb kebab is a delicious food that is cooked in Iran and Turkey.
+In Turkey, this kebab is called shish kebab, which is added to a mixture of olive oil with one or two tablespoons of vinegar and grated onion and then grilled.

-lamb kabab is number 10 of common foods between Iran and Turkey.
+Lamb kabab is the number 10 most common food in Iran and Turkey.

 Iranian cooking

-Iranian cooking has a few thousand years of history and has the richest and most authentic food cultures in the world.
+Iranian cooking has a few thousand years of history and has the richest and most authentic food culture in the world.

 From ancient times, Iranian chefs have provided a variety of fascinating foods for their kings and created foods using unique ingredients and compositions that are now part of Iran’s cultural heritage and even worldwide.